melke/blog/_posts/2015-08-26-cloud-logging-from-mobile-apps.md

 When Swift came along, it turned out that CocoaLumberjack didn't work well in Swift projects, and at the time of writing this article, there are still some issues with using CocoaLumberjack from Swift.
 Also, I wanted a much smaller framework, so I wrote a minimalistic logging framework in Swift called [SlimLogger](https://github.com/melke/SlimLogger), that can be used for console logging, for Loggly logging, or for both.

 <div class="message">
-If you prefer another cloud logging service than Loggly, please contribute to SlimLogger by adding a class, `SlimYourFavoriteServiceDestination` that implements the SlimLogger protocol `LogDestination`.
-You can have a look in `SlimLogglyDestination.swift` to see how it can be done.
+If you prefer another cloud logging service than Loggly, please contribute to SlimLogger by adding a class, SlimYourFavoriteServiceDestination that implements the SlimLogger protocol LogDestination.
+You can have a look in SlimLogglyDestination.swift to see how it can be done.
 </div>

 ***